U.S. building coalition after Saudi oil attack, Iran warns against war

 U.N.
 MEETING IN FOCUS

-Proof of Iranian responsibility, and evidence that the attack was launched from Iranian territory, could pressure Riyadh and Washington, which want to curb Iranian influence in the region, into a response.
+Proof of Iranian responsibility for the Saudi attacks could provoke a response from Riyadh and Washington, which want to curb Iranian influence in the region.

 Pompeo said the attacks would be a major focus of next week's annual U.N.
 General Assembly meeting and suggested Riyadh could make its case there.